morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 doesn't fit Kuhn's model.
 But, the apparently-permanent shift to machine learning does, and so does Lighthill's commentary.
 Goldstein's narrative, in particular, is extremely Kuhnian, [he even uses the phrase "seismic shift"](https://twitter.com/tomgoldsteincs/status/1484609296004530176?s=20&t=j-CIqbLD_v6_UR-HzJZt8A), and he was presenting to the National Science Foundation.
-And Bommassani et al. (2021), defending their "foundation models" do explicitly call them a paradigm shift (from what, they don't say).
+And Bommassani *et al*.
+(2021), defending "foundation models" do explicitly call them a paradigm shift (although from what, they don't say).
 So I think it is fair to say that the shift from what [John Haugeland (1989) called "Good Old Fashioned AI"](https://direct.mit.edu/books/book/4347/Artificial-IntelligenceThe-Very-Idea)
-(GOFAI)[^GOFAI] to machine learning can be interpreted as a Kuhnian paradigm shift across an AI winter.
+(GOFAI)[^GOFAI] to machine learning can be interpreted as a Kuhnian paradigm shift, with the AI winter as the outward manifestation of the underlying crisis.

 [^GOFAI]:
     Haugeland's term here is a nice label